samt/barcode/README.md

 		readStream.pipe(CdnWriteStream);
 	});

-	// Save an image out to the file system, pretty simple.
-Just be sure
+**File to disk**

-	// to specify your outfile.
+Save an image out to the file system, pretty simple.
+Just be sure to specify your outfile.

 	var outfile = path.join(__dirname, 'imgs', 'mycode.png')
 	code39.saveImage(outfile, function (err) {
 		if (err) throw err;